-So How Does a Furnace Work Anyway?
+So How Does a Furnace Work?

 A furnace is a device used to heat air for residential homes and commercial buildings.
 It is one of the oldest types of heating systems still in use today.
 Older versions were powered by coal and wood versus today’s modern versions, which burn natural gas, propane and electricity to produce heat.
 There are several types of furnaces — single stage, two-stage and variable speed — on the market today with each having specific characteristics, costs and efficiency ratings.
 So how does a furnace work and how do you chose the best one for your home?